Excel for statistics > How to Load the Microsoft Excel Data Analysis ToolPak

-Step 2: Click “Add-Ins,” then select “Excel Add-Ins” in the Manage box.
+Step 2: Next, click “Add-Ins,” then select “Excel Add-Ins” in the Manage box.

 Step 3: Click “Go,” then click the “Analysis ToolPak” check box.

-Step 4: Click “OK.”
+Step 4: Finally, click “OK.”
 The Data Analysis ToolPak is now ready for use in the “Data” tab.

-Note: Excel has been known to be “buggy” with stats calculations, especially things like f-tests.
-These bugs are thought to be fixed with Excel 2013.
+Excel has bugs with stats calculations, especially things like f-tests.
 So if you’re going to use Excel for stats, make sure you know the limitations of the ToolPak.
 Want more information?
-See this article on using Excel for Statistics.
+See this article on using Excel for Stats.